-A journal is a reflection of your thoughts and emotions, so treat it that way and don’t limit what you write.
-Be open and honest about how you’re feeling because if you can’t be honest with yourself, you can’t be honest with anyone.
+A journal reflects your thoughts and emotions, so treat it that way and don’t limit what you write.
+Be open and honest about how you feel because if you can’t be honest with yourself, you can’t be honest with anyone.

-Record how you really feel, not how you think you should feel.
+Record how you feel, not how you think you should feel.

 Not sure what to write in your daily journal?

 Share the first thought that comes to mind.
 The first thing you think about is typically what’s most important to you at that moment.